tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/全球加速/全球加速概述_intl_en.md

 > 1. If your business has more writes (e.g., PUT Object, POST Object, and Multipart Upload) than reads and uploads data from a remote region to Tencent Cloud data centers, you are recommended to use a global acceleration domain name.
 > 2. If your business has more reads (e.g., GET Object) than writes and mainly involves file download, you are recommended to perform a comprehensive evaluation on the [CDN-based access acceleration](https://intl.cloud.tencent.com/document/product/436/18669) solution and select the option with the best cost performance.
 > 3. If your business mainly involves configuration operations or file extraction, you are recommended to use a default bucket domain name.
-> 4. If your business needs to access buckets over the private network or a Direct Connect line in the same region, you are recommended to use a default bucket domain name.
+> 4. If your business needs to access buckets over the private network or a direct connect line in the same region, you are recommended to use a default bucket domain name.

 ## Notes